Skip navigation

 Plan Week

-Plan Week activities are designed to prepare you for advisement and registration for summer and/or fall and beyond, and to ensure you are taking the right courses and asking the right questions to stay on the path to graduation and achieving your future goals.
+Plan Week activities are designed to prepare you for advisement and registration for the January winter session and/or spring and beyond, and to ensure you are taking the right courses and asking the right questions to stay on the path to graduation and achieving your future goals.

 Keep reading to learn more and see how you can win prizes for participating in Plan Week